 Many of us cringe when it comes to following our trainers guidance on workout sessions and strict diet plans.
+I too did cringe at my trainer’s diet when I had learnt the effectiveness of Krav Maga and was practising it for a while.
 At the same time, we are easily influenced by some wrong information due to commercial by capitalist especially food companies that promote food with “healthy” tags.
 In reality, these food are harmful and not recommended by personal trainers.
 Get insight into trainers’ diet and eating philosophy and we list down some of the valuable healthy food habits for you.

 Personal trainers avoid processed and packaged energy bars as they are commonly packed with a high amount of sugar and a long list of unfamiliar ingredients.
 Based on their experience, the packaged bar always leave them feeling unsatisfied and craving for more due to processed ingredients.